BudddyDudeGuy/Night-City-Refined/README.md

 	Once you have completed the pre-installation section, follow these steps to install Wabbajack:

 1. Create an empty folder named Wabbajack on the root of your drive, such as C:\Wabbajack for example.
-  > - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), in your Syberpunk 2077's steam, gog, epic or in any folders related to the modlist itself (the downloads or install folder).
+  > - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), in your Syberpunk 2077's steam, gog, epic or in any folders related to the modlist itself (the downloads or install folder)

-2. **Download Wabbajack**: Download the latest version of Wabbajack from [Wabbajack’s official website](https://www.wabbajack.org/).
+2. **Download Wabbajack**: Download the latest version of Wabbajack from [Wabbajack’s official website](https://www.wabbajack.org/)

 3. **Install Wabbajack**: Follow the installation instructions on Wabbajack’s website to set it up.
-Make sure to place the Wabbajack.exe file inside the folder from step 1.
+Make sure to place the Wabbajack.exe file inside the folder from step 1

 #### Downloading and Installing Modlist